unreno/syryu/README.md

 ## SSH PEM Keys

 You will need to create a key pair in order to start and login to an EC2 linux instance.
-There is no username or password, just this PEM file which is the key.
+There is no username or password, just this PEM file which will be your key.
 Without it you cannot gain access to a running instance.